-2237 3.1.4 Further mass determinations
+Further mass determinations 3.1.4

 Inclusive DIS data are sensitive to the top-quark mass M_t indirectly through radiative corrections.
 M_t -dependent terms are dominantly due to corrections from the gauge boson self-energy corrections.
 They are contained in the ρ and κ parameters and in the correction factor Δr .
 The leading contributions are proportional to M_t^2 .
-This allows for an indirect determination of the top-quark mass using LHeC inclusive DIS data, and a determination of M_t will yield an uncertainty of $\Delta M_t = 1.8 \text{ GeV}$ to 2.2 GeV.
-Assuming an uncorrelated uncertainty of the DIS data of 0.25 % the uncertainty of M_t becomes as small as for 60 and 50 GeV electron beams, respectively.
-This would represent a very precise indirect determination of the top-quark mass from purely electroweak corrections and thus being fully complementary to measurements based on real t-quark production, which often suffer from sizeable QCD corrections.
-The precision achievable in this way will be competitive with indirect determinations from global EW fits after the HL-LHC [343].
+This allows for an indirect determination of the top-quark mass using LHeC inclusive DIS data, and a determination of M_t will yield an uncertainty of $\Delta M_t = 1.8 \,\mathrm{GeV}$ to $2.2 \,\mathrm{GeV}$.
+Assuming an uncorrelated uncertainty of the DIS data of 0.25% the uncertainty of M_t becomes as small as for 60 and 50 GeV electron beams, respectively.
+This would represent a very precise indirect 2356 determination of the top-quark mass from purely electroweak corrections and thus being fully complementary to measurements based on real t-quark production, which often suffer from 2358 sizeable QCD corrections.
+The precision achievable in this way will be competitive with indirect 2359 determinations from global EW fits after the HL-LHC [346].